sashamakarenko/fixpp/readme.md

 # fixpp stands for FIX decoder by C++ PreProcessor

-The idea is use CPP preprocessing instructions along with standard Linux CLI tools(bash,sed,grep) to generate a FIX decoder for a given venue.
+The idea is to use CPP preprocessing instructions along with standard Linux CLI tools(bash,sed,grep) to generate a FIX API for a given venue.

-About API:
+Mind set:

 * No third party dependencies.
 All the generated code is yours and can go straight into your lib or app.
 * Repeating groups are supported.